Clubs and Events play a rich and vital role that in a Hillside education.

 Cost: $600.00 per year (single sessions $15.00 each for Hillside students).

-USA Fencing Membership required: Either Non-competitive $15 per year, or Access $25 per year, or Competitive $90 per year (see https://www.usafencing.org/membership)
+Additional Costs: USA Fencing Membership required.
+Either Access $25 per year or Competitive $90 per year (see https://www.usafencing.org/membership).

-We will begin with intensive improv workshops and exploratory scene work, dipping into a wide range of dramatic works.
-Before the winter break, actors will choose monologues and one-act plays to rehearse and perform in our February showcase.
+Students will begin with intensive improv workshops and exploratory scene work, dipping into a wide range of dramatic works.
+Before the winter break, actors will choose monologues and one-act plays to rehearse and perform in the February showcase.

 Coach: Jean Sherrard